 Positioning + Light Needs

 A good balance of sun and shade is ideal for this dracaena, but avoid any direct sunlight.
 Although it grows quicker and better in bright light you'll also find it survives and grows well enough in low light conditions.

+Very sensitive to fluoride in water!
+If using tap water to water the plant, first let the water sit overnight in a container for the fluoride gas to dissipate into the air.
+Alternatively, you can use filtered or bottled water.
 Water very modestly every week or so when the soil is dry to the touch.
 You only need keep the soil slightly damp, so never over water.
 Only needs monthly watering during the Winter months and the Dracaena needs a rest period in November and December, so no need to water then but keep an eye on it.